Undecidability of the Spectral Gap (full version): Encoding QTMs in local Hamiltonians

 Anticipating the later use of penalty terms, when defining illegal configurations we will often make use of the illegal pair notation introduced above, where the top row denotes the counter TM head position and internal state $p$, and the bottom row denotes the tape symbols $ab$ in the section of tape near the head:

 A single row always denotes a section of tape:

 Certain configurations that we declare to be illegal will specify that the counter TM head is or is not located at the starting cell.
-Again anticipating later use of penalty terms, we denote the starting cell by placing a $\leftend$ symbol on the left.
-We denote tape cells \emph{other than} the starting cell with $\neg\leftend$ on the left:
+Again anticipating later use of penalty terms, we introduce the following notation.
+We denote the starting cell by placing a $\leftend$ symbol on the left.
+We denote tape cells \emph{other than} the starting cell with $\neg\leftend$ on the left.
+For illustration, two examples of this would be:

 Note that the counter TM started from the standard input never moves its head before the starting cell, never reenters its initial state $p_\alpha$, and never enters its final state $p_\omega$.
 We therefore declare any counter TM configuration which is in state $p_\alpha$ with the head anywhere other than the starting cell to be illegal: